-ERCAS also provides policy advice to governments, development agencies and the European Union towards the implementation of policies and programmes to achieve measurable impact and effectiveness in building states which are impartial, fair and high on infrastructural power.
+ERCAS also provides policy advice to governments, development agencies and the European Union regarding the implementation of policies and programmes to achieve measurable impact and effectiveness in building states which are impartial, fair and value infrastructural power.

 ERCAS is chaired by Alina Mungiu-Pippidi, PhD, a Professor of Democracy Studies at the Hertie School.
 She teaches a variety of classes on good governance as part of the MPP, MIA, PhD and EMPA programs at the Hertie School.
 Around 80 students per year enroll in such classes.